WP: Russia takes control of $12.4 trillion fields in Ukraine

-During a special operation in Ukraine and Donbass, mineral deposits totaling $12.4 trillion went under the control of the Russian Federation.
-On August 10, writes the American edition The Washington Post.
+Ukraine has lost access to mineral deposits worth at least $12.4 trillion.
+On Wednesday, August 10, writes the American The Washington Post (WP).

+“Ukraine has some of the world’s largest reserves of titanium and iron ore, deposits of untapped lithium and huge deposits of coal.
+Together they are worth tens of trillions of dollars.
+The lion’s share of these coal deposits, which have provided Ukraine’s most important steel industry for decades, are concentrated in the east, where Moscow has been most successful.

+The newspaper cites an analysis by Canadian geopolitical risk firm SecDev that shows at least $12.4 trillion worth of Ukrainian energy, metals and minerals is currently under Russian control.

-According to the publication, we are talking about “almost half” of the cost of resources at 2209 deposits, this includes 63% of coal deposits, 42% of metal deposits, 33% of rare earth deposits, 20% of natural gas deposits, 11% of oil deposits.
-Also, a certain part of the minerals went to the Russian Federation after the annexation of Crimea.
-In addition, Ukraine has lost large deposits of uranium, gold and limestone.
+This is about half the cost of resources at 2,209 fields explored by the company.
+To date, Ukraine has lost 63% of coal deposits, 11% of oil deposits, 20% of natural gas deposits, 42% of metal deposits and 33% of rare earth deposits.
+At the same time, some of these resources went to Russia in 2014 after reunification with Crimea.

-Presumably, the Ukrainian side may lose access to 2/3 of its reserves of energy resources and minerals.
+Ukraine also lost large deposits of uranium, gold and limestone, clarifies R.T.

-“If the Europeans cannot quickly diversify their sources of oil and gas, they will remain heavily dependent on Russian hydrocarbons,” SecDev co-founder Robert Magga told the newspaper.
+According to SecDev co-founder Robert Mugg, the Europeans will not be able to diversify the sources of oil and gas, they will remain highly dependent on Russian hydrocarbons, quotes him as saying “Moscow 24“.

-On June 2, the head of the administration of the Russian-controlled Zaporozhye region, Yevhen Balitsky, issued a decree on the nationalization of property belonging to Ukraine.
-Land plots, natural resources, strategic objects of economic sectors, property owned by the country as of February 24 this year are supposed to be transferred to the ownership of the region.
+On June 2, the head of the military-civilian administration (CAA) of the Russian-controlled Zaporozhye region, Yevhen Balitsky, issued a decree on the nationalization of property belonging to Ukraine.
+Land plots, natural resources, strategic objects of economic sectors, property owned by the country as of February 24 of this year were supposed to be transferred to the ownership of the region.

-In February, experts said that the Donetsk and Luhansk People’s Republics, recognized by Russia, have great economic, industrial and human potential.
-At the time of the actual collapse of Ukraine in 2013, the Donetsk and Lugansk regions together provided 16% of GDP, and the share of Donbass in the sale of the country’s industrial products was higher than any other region of Ukraine.

-Russia launched a special operation to protect the DPR and LPR on February 24.
-It was preceded by an aggravation of the situation in the region, an appeal by the leadership of the Donbass republics to the Russian Federation with a request for help, and the subsequent recognition by Russia of the independence of the DPR and LPR.
+Russia continues the special operation to protect the Donbass, which it launched on February 24.
+A few days earlier, the situation in the region escalated significantly due to shelling by the Ukrainian military.
+The authorities of the Donetsk and Luhansk People’s Republics announced the evacuation of residents to the Russian Federation, and also turned to Moscow for help.
+On February 21, Russian President Vladimir Putin signed a decree recognizing the independence of the Donetsk and Lugansk People’s Republics.

 For more up-to-date videos and details about the situation in Donbass, watch the Izvestia TV channel.